harshitchauhan0/FixWheels/README.md

 # FixWheels App
 <BR>
 FixWheels is an Android application designed to streamline vehicle ownership by offering authentication, a marketplace for vehicle-related products, and a convenient booking system for mechanics.
 The app empowers users to purchase essential items like helmets, gloves, and more, while also facilitating the process of booking mechanics for vehicle issues.
-Users can provide detailed vehicle information, issue descriptions, share images, and send their current location to selected garages, all of which is stored in Firebase's database.
+Users can provide detailed vehicle information, and issue descriptions, share images, and send their current location to selected garages, all of which are stored in Firebase's database.
 <BR>

 ## Features